DimensionDev/MysteryBox/README.md

 ## Brief introduction

 MysteryBox Smart Contract is an Ethereum smart contract for people to sell/buy NFT tokens.
-Inspired by [Fukubukuro](https://en.wikipedia.org/wiki/Fukubukuro), people can create a collection(different kinds) of NFT tokens and customers/players can pick an NFT(randomly) after payment.
+Inspired by [Fukubukuro](https://en.wikipedia.org/wiki/Fukubukuro), people can put NFT(s) in a box and customers/players can pick an NFT(randomly).

 For design details, please see [API document](docs/API.md).